MRPHarris/SampleQueue/README.md

 Unfortunately, the SampleQ system only outputs files using a restrictive file naming convention, comprising a basic combination of prefixes/suffixes and sequential digits (e.g. Example001Sample0001 or Example001Blank).
+This makes managing outputs extremely cumbersome.

 This package provides a workaround, allowing the user to compile complex runs using SampleQ via the creation of a ‘run sheet’, in a fashion that should be familiar to users of other scientific instruments.
-Even using run setups incorporating multiple blanks, standards and replicates, the combination of SampleQ and the **SampleQueue** package allows for sample throughput exceeding 100 samples per day under ideal circumstances (minimal sample pre-treatment, etc.).
+Even using run setups incorporating multiple blanks, standards and replicates, the combination of SampleQ and **SampleQueue** allows for rapid sample throughput, followed by easy management of the resulting data files.

+##### A quick note on ASCII data types

+At present **SampleQueue** supports the Processed Excitation-Emission-Matrix (PEM) and Absorbance (ABS) ASCII .dat file types.
+See ‘Supported file and data types’ below.
+Support for more file types will be added shortly.

 ## Using the SampleQueue package

-The basic logic comprising the **SampleQueue** package workflow is illustrated below.
+The basic logic comprising the **SampleQueue** workflow is illustrated below.

 <p align="center">
 <img src="man/figures/workflow example v1.png" height="850px" />
 </p>

-Setting up the folder framework used by the **SampleQueue** package is performed by choosing a parent directory and running `create_queue_folders()`.
+Setting up the folder framework used by **SampleQueue** is performed by choosing a parent directory and running `create_queue_folders()`.
+This will fill that folder with all the sub-directories used by the package.

 In a standard workflow, the user then compiles a ‘run sheet’.
-A run sheet is comprised of a basic table containing the predicted sample queue names, the user’s own desired file names, and one of a number of supported row-file ‘types’ (e.g. ‘sample’, “mqblank”, “sqblank”, “standard”, “replicate”).
+A run sheet is comprised of a basic table containing a given run’s sample queue names (i.e. the naming convention that will be used by the Aqualog during analysis), the user’s own desired file names, and one of a number of supported row-file ‘types’ (e.g. ‘sample’, “mqblank”, “sqblank”, “standard”, “replicate”).
 An example is shown below.
-Column names must match those shown in the example in order for the package to work.
-The “Real\_Names” column can include any combination of characters or digits reflecting your desired file naming convention.
-The checklist column is optional - I use it whilst running samples on the Aqualog to ensure there is no chance of a mix-up during the course of an analysis.

 ``` r
 data_example <- readRDS(file = "data/run_sheet_example.rds")